Do Go On - 407 - The Real Pocahontas

 Right.

-The Maritoreva was controversial in the British court
+The marriage, however, was controversial in the British Corps.

 What?

-I was gonna try and paraphrase something I've written down.
+I was going to try and paraphrase something I've written down.

 The piece of Pocahontas had ripple effects as well, though.

-The London company, they're the ones who had sent the colonists out,
+The London Company, they're the ones who had sent the college.

-had a goal of converting Native Americans to Christianity, which we know they'd done with
+colonists out had a goal of converting Native Americans to Christianity, which we know they'd done

-end conflict between the colonists and the Powertans gave the company a great idea.
-They
+end conflict between the colonists and the Poetans, gave the company a great idea.
+They decided

-decided to bring Pocahontas to England as a symbol of the tamed new world savage.
+to bring Pocahontas to England as a symbol of the tamed New World Savage.
+Oh, fucking hell.
+And the

-The success of the Virginia colony.
+success of the Virginia colony.
 Christ.
 Oh dear.
 Isn't that gross?
-Oh no.
+Oh no. They're like, look.

 People who've just like seen Pocahontas.